30 Hours Free Childcare for 3 and 4 year olds

 Where there are two foster parents in the same fostering household, both are engaging in paid work outside their role as a foster parent.

-The application form for foster carers will be available to download from here shortly.
+The application form for foster carers is available in the "Downloads" section.

 2) Eligible parents will receive a voucher code that they should supply to a provider as proof of eligibility.
 This will be validated by the provider and local authority prior to placement beginning.